The Recency Effect

 What is the Psychology behind the Recency Effect?

-To fully grasp the recency effect, it's important to understand its relation to the serial position effect.
-German psychologist Hermann Ebbinghaus coined the term.
-The serial position effect explains how the position of an item in a list or sequence influences memory and recall.
-This effect features two main concepts, namely the primacy and recency effects.
-It also explains how, given a long list of items, people will typically forget those that appear in the middle:
+For anyone who wants to fully grasp the recency effect, they need to understand what its relation is to the serial position effect.
+German psychologist Hermann Ebbinghaus coined it as a term—this effect explains how the position of an item in a list or sequence has an influence on memory and recall.
+This effect features two main concepts—the primacy and recency effects.
+It also explains how—given a long list of items—people will typically forget those that appear in the middle:

 1. The Primacy effect: Describes the human tendency to remember items presented at the beginning of a sequence more accurately than those in the middle.
 This is because the initial items receive more attention and cognitive processing.

-2. The Recency effect: Focuses on the ability to recall items that appear at the end of a sequence or long list more easily.
-These items are still fresh in the individual's working memory.
-The person can access them with minimal effort.
-The recency effect occurs thanks to working memory deficits.
+2. The Recency effect: Focuses on how able someone is to recall items that show up at the end of a sequence or long list more easily.
+They’re still fresh in that person's working memory—so, the person can get to them with just a minimum of effort.
+Why the recency effect happens is because of working memory deficits in the human brain.

-Moreover, it's crucial to examine the psychology behind the recency effect as a cognitive bias as it relates to types of memory.
-One key aspect is the role of working memory, as opposed to long-term memory, and its connection to the recency effect.
+What’s more—it's vital to examine the psychology behind the recency effect as a cognitive bias as it relates to different types of memory.
+One key aspect is the role of working memory—as opposed to long-term memory—and how it’s connected to the recency effect.

 Working Memory and the Recency Effect

-Working memory, often termed short-term memory, is the cognitive system that temporarily stores and manipulates information.
-It plays a vital role in decision-making, problem-solving and learning.
-The recency effect capitalizes on the accessibility of information in the working memory capacity.
+Working memory—or, often, short-term memory—is the cognitive system that temporarily stores and manipulates information.
+It’s something that plays a vital role in decision-making, problem-solving and learning.
+The recency effect capitalizes on how accessible information is in a user’s working memory’s capacity.

-When users engage with a digital interface, they rely on their working memory to process and retain information.
-When UX designers place important information or call-to-action elements at a sequence’s end, they can leverage the recency effect.
-Namely, they can take advantage of the recency effect's influence on memory recall.
+Whenever users find themselves engaging with a digital interface, they rely on their working memory to process and keep hold of information.
+And when UX designers put important information or call-to-action elements at a sequence’s end, they can make the recency effect work.
+More precisely, they can take advantage of how the recency effect has an influence on memory recall.

 Attention and Primacy vs. Recency

 Another psychological aspect to consider is attention.
-Attention plays a significant role in memory formation and recall.
-The primacy effect occurs because individuals tend to pay more attention to the initial items in a sequence.
-Meanwhile, the immediate and recent attention users give to the last items are what influence the recency effect.
+Attention plays quite an important role in memory formation and recall.
+The primacy effect is an effect because people do tend to pay more attention to the initial items in a sequence.
+Meanwhile, the immediate and recent attention that users give to the last items they come across are what influence the recency effect.

 Screenshot from Amazon.com home page.